Man who struck, killed Ohio police officer pleads guilty

 Authorities say Anthony struck 41-year-old Mentor police officer Mathew Mazany around 1 a.m.
 June 24 as Mazany assisted with a traffic stop on a Lake County freeway.
 Anthony surrendered to police later that day.

-A Lake County assistant prosecutor says Anthony tested positive for alcohol and heroin.
+A Lake County assistant prosecutor said Anthony tested positive for alcohol and heroin.

+Defense attorney Hector Martinez said Anthony is remorseful and wants to take “full responsibility” for Mazany’s death.

-A message seeking comment was left for Anthony’s attorney.
-Sentencing is scheduled for April 12.
+Sentencing is April 12.

 Mentor is about 25 miles (40 kilometers) northeast of Cleveland